-If visual attention is depiction of and focusing on specific qualities of a form, then preattentive features are basic features of visual information that are automatically noticed by the eyes.
+If visual memory and attention is depiction of and focusing on specific qualities of a form, then preattentive features are basic features of visual information that are automatically noticed by the eyes.
 These features are easily pulled out of a background or group in a visual display.

 Preattentive features include:

 - Aspects of Shape

 For more information and specific activities that can address visual attententiveness in fun and meaningful ways, grab the Visual Processing Bundle.
 In it, you will find 17 digital products, ebooks, workbooks, and guides to addressing various aspects of visual processing.
 The bundle is valued at over $97 dollars for these products, and includes over 235 pages of tools, activities, resources, information, and strategies to address visual processing needs.

 For one week, the visual processing bundle is on sale at $29.99.
 Grab the Visual Processing Bundle HERE.